 Innards: A Portfolio

 This ongoing portfolio contains finished pieces not works in progress.
-It is my examination of the landscape surrounding me whether urban or in nature.
-Long exposures, the landscape as subject, a pinhole rather than a lens and film rather than digital are all common factors in these images .
-Exposure times range from 30 minutes to several hours , sometimes overnight.
-All images record several minutes in time and sometimes people are recognizable and sometimes not.
+It is my examination of the landscape surrounding me whether urban or in nature with long exposures and the pinhole camera and film.
+The landscape as subject is something I have wanted to investigate for a long time.
+It seemed right to use a pinhole rather than a lens and film rather than digital.
+I did not want to make the landscape in the grand tradition (mostly male) that exists in the history of photography.
+Those images are almost always perfectly exposed and in black and white or beautiful color.
+Control is the key word in those images.
+And control is something I have never valued while making art.
+The landscape for me is more about memory, time passing and light.
+Exposure times in my images which range from 30 minutes to several hours document both the light and the feeling of place.
 Time slows down during the long exposures.
-There is nothing to do but watch the scene, the light, the camera.
+There is nothing to do but watch the scene unfold as the camera records the light.
 Making an image of the landscape is a treat, a tease, full of wind and rain and impatience and acute awareness and yes even misery.
 I am never quite certain when to close the shutter and will even say things like,”I will close it when that ship has passed”.
-The pinhole is forgiving and soft and quiet in the way it gathers light.
-The camera is unmechanical.
+The pinhole is forgiving and soft and quiet in the way it creates the image.
+The camera is not at all mechanical.
 No gears.
 No batteries.
-Long exposures on color film are lenient and kind.
+Just a film holder, a tripod and a wooden box with a little hole poked into the front.
+Long exposures on color film are lenient and even kind.
 I have not yet tired of the look.
-I love it that time is recorded in various ways: big waves slapping the shore are smoothed out, cars often do not show up even with the lights on, trees bend and sway and become blurs.
+I love that time passing is recorded in various ways: big waves slapping the shore are smoothed out, cars often do not show up even with the lights on, trees bend and sway and become blurs.
 People seem to peer through mists, faded.